katylak/cvad/post-provisioning.md

 ## Step 6.
 Create master image of virtual machine
 {: #create-virtual-machine}

 The master image for virtual machines can be created through XenCenter.
-Add the proxy server settings on your master image.
-The settings can be copied from the Cloud Connector server.

-Individual virtual machine performance varies depending on workload.
-However, in order to take advantage of optimizations that might result in improved performance, you can use the [Citrix Optimizer](https://support.citrix.com/article/CTX224676){: external} as well as this [tool for Windows 10](https://techcommunity.microsoft.com/t5/windows-virtual-desktop/windows-virtual-desktop-optimization-tool-now-available/m-p/1558614){: external}.
-{: tip}

-## Next steps
-{: #next-steps-post-provisioning}

-The master image for virtual machines can be created through XenCenter.

 Join the virtual machine master image to the Active Directory server domain.